PokemonAutomation/ComputerControl/Wiki/ControllerList.md

 ### Wired:

 Wired controllers are by far the most stable with a button timing accuracy of < 1ms (typically ~100us).
 They are not prone to random disconnects and can connect to the Switch from almost anywhere.
-This makes it the best suited for automation.
+This makes them the best suited for automation.

 | **Device** | **Controller** |
 | --- | --- |